mahmoud-elmakki/CCS-P/README.md

 ## 💻 Tools been used:

 # PyCaret:
-PyCaret is an open source, low-code machine learning library in Python to train and deploy machine learning pipelines and models in production.
+[IPycaret](https://www.google.com) is an open source, low-code machine learning library in Python to train and deploy machine learning pipelines and models in production.

 # Django: